adeyemialameen04/URL-SHORTENER/README.md

-# URL-SHORTENER#
+# URL Shortener  ####SHORTLY

-## Description
-This is a simple URL shortener website that allows users to convert long URLs into short and manageable links.
-The website integrates with an API service to perform the URL shortening process.
-Users can easily generate short URLs and copy them for sharing.
+This is a simple URL shortener project built with HTML, CSS, and JavaScript.
+It allows users to shorten long URLs into shorter, more manageable ones.

+## Demo

+You can view a live demo of the URL Shortener by visiting [Demo Link](https://shortly-url-shortener-xi.vercel.app/).

 ## Features

-- Shorten long URLs into concise and easy-to-share links.
+- Shorten any long URL into a compact, shortened URL.
 - Copy the shortened URL to the clipboard with a single click.
-- Visually appealing and user-friendly interface.
-- Fast and reliable URL shortening service.
-- No backend required, all processing is done through API integration.
+- Track the number of times the shortened URL has been visited.

+## Technologies Used

+- HTML
+- CSS
+- JavaScript

+## Getting Started

+To run this project locally, follow these steps:

+1. Clone the repository: `git clone https://github.com/your-username/url-shortener.git`
+2. Open the project directory.
+3. Open the `index.html` file in your preferred browser.

 ## Usage

-1. Open the website in your web browser.
-2. On the homepage, enter the long URL that you want to shorten in the provided input field.
+1. Enter the long URL you want to shorten into the input field.
-3. Click the "Shorten" button to generate the shortened URL.
+2. Click the "Shorten" button.
-4. The shortened URL will be displayed below with an option to copy it.
+3. The shortened URL will be displayed below.
-5. To copy the shortened URL to the clipboard, click the "Copy" button.
+4. Click the "Copy" button to copy the shortened URL to the clipboard.
-6. Share the shortened URL with others using your preferred method (email, messaging apps, social media, etc.).
+5. Share the shortened URL with others.

+## Customization

+You can customize the design and appearance of the URL shortener by modifying the CSS styles in the provided `style.css` file.
+Feel free to modify the HTML structure and JavaScript code to suit your needs.

+## Credits

+This project was created by [Your Name].
+You can find the original repository at [GitHub Repository](https://github.com/your-username/url-shortener).

 ## License

-This website is open source and is released under the [MIT License](https://opensource.org/licenses/MIT).
-Feel free to modify and distribute it as per the license terms.
+This project is licensed under the [MIT License](https://opensource.org/licenses/MIT).

 ## Acknowledgements

-- [Rapid Api](https://rapidapi.com) for the API integration instructions.
+- [Iconscout](https://iconscout.com/) - Icons used in the project.
+- [Frontend Mentor](https://www.frontendmentor.io/) - Website i got the challenge from

+---

+Thank you for checking out this URL Shortener project!
+If you have any feedback or questions, please feel free to reach out.